rishavraj18/DotNetInterviewQuestions/ArchitecturalQuesions.md

 * Protects your application from Distributed Denial of Service attacks
 * Absorbs traffic at global edge locations, Blocks malicious IPs, bots, and traffic patterns before they reach our servers
-* Prevents your API Gateway, Load Balancer, and APIs from being overwhelmed
+* Prevents our API Gateway, Load Balancer, and APIs from being overwhelmed
 * Ensures high availability